Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 - Direct method calls
 - Changes via `Element.value`

 Another common pattern is using APIs on the instance (whether it is a component Ref or an Element) to change the values in order to verify the UI updates as expected.
-In general, the approach here is to query for the UI element that is being programmatically changed, and use the `UserEvent` API to trigger the correct event instead.
-Below is an example of tests that are testing the components declared in the collapseable region.
+In general, the new approach here is to query for the UI element that should trigger the change, and use the `UserEvent` API to trigger the correct event instead.
+Below is an example of tests that are interacting with the components declared in the collapseable region.

 <details>
   <summary>Component Declaration</summary>